ebraimcarvalho/my-way/obsidian_notes/pl_sql.md

 * When an error occurs in your code, obtain as much information as possible about the context in which the error was raised.
 You are better off with more information than you really need, rather than with less.
 You can then propagate the exception to outer blocks, picking up more information as you go.
 * Avoid hiding errors with handlers that look like WHEN error THEN NULL; (or, even worse, WHEN OTHERS THEN NULL;).
 There may be a good reason for you to write code like this, but make sure it is really what you want and document the usage so that others will be aware of it.
 * Rely on the default error mechanisms of PL/SQL whenever possible.
 Avoid writing programs that return status codes to the host environment or calling blocks.
 The only time you will want to use status codes is if the host environment cannot gracefully handle Oracle errors (in which case, you might want to consider switching your host environment!).

+I suggest that you meet this challenge by taking the following steps:

+1. Study and understand how error raising and handling work in PL/SQL.
+It is not all completely intuitive.
+A prime example: an exception raised in the declaration section will not be handled by the exception section of that block.
+2. Decide on the overall error management approach you will take in your application.
+Where and when do you handle errors?
+What information do you need to save, and how will you do that?
+How are exceptions propagated to the host environment?
+How will you handle deliberate, unfortunate, and unexpected errors?
+3. Build a standard framework to be used by all developers; that framework will include underlying tables, packages, and perhaps object types, along with a welldefined process for using these elements.
+Don’t resign yourself to PL/SQL’s limitations.
+Work around them by enhancing the error management model.
+4. Create templates that everyone on your team can use, making it easier to follow the standard than to write one’s own error-andling code.